joshndala/Cyclistic-Case-Study/README.md

 - **Data Sources:** This analysis utilizes historical bike trip data provided by Cyclistic.

-- **Deliverables:**
+## Deliverables

 1. A clear statement of the business task.
 2. A description of data sources.
 3. Documentation of data cleaning and manipulation.
 4. A summary of the analysis.
 5. Supporting visualizations and key findings.
 6. Top three recommendations based on the analysis.

-Give yourself some time to review the case study's details, the methodology used, and the conclusions and suggestions provided.
+## Key Findings

+- **User Distribution:** The data reveals a greater number of casual riders compared to annual members, emphasizing the company's goal of increasing the number of members to boost revenue.

+- **Weekend vs. Weekday Usage:** Both user groups demonstrate a notable increase in bike usage during the weekends as opposed to weekdays, providing insights for targeted marketing and operational adjustments.